A Clinical Study for People with Cystic Fibrosis (CF)

 1 Screening

-There will be a 2–4-hour office visit to determine your eligibility to participate.
+There will be a 2–4-hour office visit to determine your eligibility to participate and an opportunity for you to ask any questions to see if this study is right for you.

 2 Treatment